 Note that there are countless types and versions of BIOS's available so please refer to your BIOS manual for information on how to do this.
 Although using this may help detect impending drive failure, it is not a perfect technology.
 It should not be relied upon to always detect an impending drive failure.
 For detailed information see the SMART Wiki page.

 •If a file cannot be copied because it was deleted before it could be copied then make it a warning and not a failure: In some cases you may get run failures because a file (usually temporary files) cannot be copied because they have been deleted (or moved) by something else before they could be copied.
 If you prefer to have these errors instead recorded as warnings (so they don't cause a profile run failure) then enable this option.
 Care should be taken when using this option as you are telling SyncBack that it should not treat an error as an error.
-Note that this option is ignored when running a profile as a restore, and it is also ignored when copying from email or single zip files, and is also ignored when copying to or from a script location.
+Note that this option is ignored when running a profile as a restore, when copying from email and is also ignored when copying to or from a script location.
+When using a single Zip file, it is more complex.
+The setting will work if the file is missing (deleted) before an attempt is made to add it to the Zip file.
+However, if it is deleted while the Zip file is being built then it will be recorded as a warning but the profile will still be recorded as failed.

 •Include special links in the log file (HTML only): If enabled then special links will be put into the log file (if HTML log files are being created).
 When clicked on in any web browser SyncBack will be executed and the appropriate action taken, e.g. open the profile for modification, exclude a file, exclude a folder, etc. Note that the links will only work on computers when SyncBack is installed and permission has been given to the web browser to open such links (this permission is usually asked for the first time one of the special links is clicked).
 If you want to reduce the size of the log files then you should disable this option.